reswitched-weekly-reboot/reswitched-weekly-reboot/content/posts/3ds-ctf/index.md

 One thing we are able to see is that somehow, if the loop exits correctly, ``local_5c`` must contain the output flag.
 But what's all the rest?

-If I had only stated that ``FUN_0010810c`` was ``hidKeysDown()``, the 3DS function which gets the buttons that were just pressed, this would have instantly become clear as day.
+If you can figure out that ``FUN_0010810c`` is ``hidKeysDown()``, the 3DS function which gets the buttons that were just pressed, this would have instantly become clear as day.
+However, ascertaining this is not a trivial task, which I'll discuss in more detail shortly.
 The main loop passes through the buttons pressed this frame, and somehow expects the executable code to spit out the flag if a certain button combination was pressed.
 Ghidra is actually mis-decompiling this code pointer call; the program does pass ``flag_buffer`` as a parameter, so I had to override the function signature to produce the correct output.

 {{ tabspills(tablist="reverse_main_loop", lan="c", val=["a1","a2"], path=["/assets/code/3ds-ctf/reverse_main_loop/2.c.md","/assets/code/3ds-ctf/reverse_main_loop/3.c.md"]) }}